 “Organisations need to look at their culture and how they work to understand how they can boost efficiency, engaging the workforce, maintaining motivation and working effectively to deliver results to not only improve local productivity but the UK as a whole.”

-“This has to mean enabling organisations to do more with their core workforce through managing them flexibly while still upholding the psychological contract with the employer who will provide effective productive work if the employer treats them fairly,” Neville says.
+“This has to mean enabling organisations to do more with their core workforce through managing them flexibly while still upholding the psychological contract with the employee who will provide effective productive work if the employer treats them fairly,” Neville says.

 In his paper for Crown Workforce Management, available for download at www.crownworkforcemanagement.com/resources/whitepapers, he outlines how annualised hours can work and how it can provide a ‘win win’ way of working for both organisation and employee.